layertwo/homelab/docs/README.md

 - [Monitoring](monitoring.md): Information about the monitoring stack, including Prometheus, Grafana, and alerting
   - [Gatus PostgreSQL Backend](gatus-postgres.md): Details about the PostgreSQL backend implementation for Gatus
 - [Authentication](authentication.md): Documentation for the authentication setup using Authentik
+- [Vaultwarden](vaultwarden.md): Documentation for the Vaultwarden password manager deployment
 - [Backup Strategy](backup-strategy.md): Details about the backup strategy, including VolSync, CloudNative PG backups, and Cloudflare R2

 ## Getting Started